alex-ilin/factor/README.md

 * the `ui.gadgets.tables:line-gadget` tuple contains the new slot `fixed-column-widths`, which allows one to pre-set the column widths of a table and avoid their recalculations;
+* the custom ui.tools.inspector uses the `fixed-column-widths` to improve its performance when displaying large tables, while upstream developers decided to implement caching of the size calculations in this component instead of creating a mechanism available to all tables generically;
 * other changes may be developed and contributed to upstream when ready, but the ones listed above represent either things not meant for general distribution or things already rejected.